rcolepeterson/webpack-made-easy/README.md

 5. Add console.log("hello") in the index.js
 6. $ webpack index.js bundle.js
 7. You should now see a bundle.js file in your root directory.
-8. Open your index.html in a browser and you should see a console statmemt printed out in your browerser console panel.
+8. Open your index.html in a browser and you should see a console statement printed out in your browser's console window.
 9. Congratulations you have created a webpack application!

 Part 2 - Set up the Web Pack Dev server for your app.
 Webpack comes with a http server that does a bunch of stuff, including reload your page when it detects a change.
 Let's enable by ...

-0. Add a webpack.config.js file in your root directory that looks like the folowing ...
+0. Add a webpack.config.js file in your root directory that looks like the following ...

 var config = {
   //input
   entry: "./index.js",
   output: {
     //where to put it